animeshjain2/Age-Detection/README.md

            *python detect_age_file.py*

-* Result shows the person's face detection and age bracket with percentage accuracy in which it falls.
+* Result shows the person's face detection and age bracket with percentage accuracy in which it lies.